-THEO 328 Karl Barth: Theologian and Witness
+THEO 328 Karl Barth: Theologian and

 An introduction to one of the most significant Christian theologians in the history of the Church, and certainly the most significant Christian theologian of the 20th century: Karl Barth.
 The historical background of Barth's life and key themes in his thought will be explored through close reading of secondary and primary texts, course discussion and through student précis presentations.
-Prerequisite: Minimum grade of C in THEO 240, 251, 525, or HON 202.
+Prerequisite: Minimum grade of C in HON 240, or THEO 240 or 251 or 525.